 Also, it’s worth noting that any planning proposals submitted after your search will not be covered.
 So again, it’s worth checking the local planning portal for yourself.

-What if I’m a cash buyer?
+Is it worth conducting local authority searches if I’m a cash buyer?

 If you decide not to carry out local authority searches then your conveyancer may recommend purchasing No Search Indemnity Insurance as an alternative.